JoshPaulie/JoshPaulie.github.io/content/posts/vscode/vsnotify/index-vsnotify.md

 }
 ```

+Here are my thoughts on writing my first extension.

 ## The Developer Experience

 Microsoft and the community have done an excellent job with the extension lifecycle.
 This is just a high-level overview, but their [Getting Started guide](https://code.visualstudio.com/api/get-started/your-first-extension) is fantastic.